joao-oak/Database-Grades/README.md

 ### Silvia Tavares, João Carvalho, Abílio Neves, Md.
 Wakil Ahmad
 ### Databases, October 2023
 ---
 This project regards the design of a database for the grades, using the tools of SQL and Python.
-In order to have a better understanding, we created a storytelling to specify the requirements.
+In order to have a better understanding, we created a small storytelling:

-University JS is a university that offers its students an intensive 1-year associate degree that will prepare them to later enroll in a bachelor's degree of their choice.
-In order to improve its services, the university intends to use a database to store academic information for all students.
-For more information about the US education system, visit Education in the United States - Wikipedia.
+University JS is a university that offers to its students an intensive 1-year Associate Degree that will prepare the students to afterwards enrol in a Bachelor Degree of their choice.
+With the intent of improving its services, the uni wants to use a database to store academic information of all students.
+For more information about the US educational system, please visit Education in the United States - Wikipedia.

-As a pilot program to be started in the new academic year, 30 1-year associate degree students were chosen.
-These students are enrolled in 15 different courses and in the first semester.
+The requirements for the database are:

-A student must be enrolled in at least one course, and there is no limit to the number of courses a student can be enrolled in.
+A student must be enrolled in at least one course, and there is not a limit for the number of courses that a student can be enrolled in.
+Each individual enrollment is an event with an associated ID.
-The university needs to store the following data for each student: first_name, last_name, email, date_of_birth, state, gpa and whether the student needs accessibility (for example, a room needs to have a ramp or elevator so that a student in wheelchair can have access to it).
-This information is not given in the dataset, but we decided to add so we make sure that if a student has special needs, the room needs to be appropriated.
+The university needs to store the following data for each student: first_name, last_name, email, date_of_birth, state, gpa from high school, and if the student needs accessibility (for example, a room needs to have a ramp or an elevator so that a student in a wheelchair can get access to it).
+Each student has a unique student number.
+Email is composed by <first_name>.<last_name>@jsuniversity.edu.

-A room has a name, maximum capacity and may or may not have a projector and/or computers.
-Additionally, some of the rooms are accessible to students with disabilities.
-A room belongs to a building that also has a name.
-The names of the buildings are unique.
+A room has a name, a maximum capacity, and can have or not projector and/or computers.
+Also, some of the rooms are accessible to students with disabilities.
+A room belongs to a building which also has a name.
+In the whole university there are no rooms with the same name.
+And the names of the buildings are also unique.
+There is an identifier code for every room and building.

-For each course there are several types of assessment (exam_type), but they are defined.
-Each assessment will take place on a specific date and time (start time and end time), but the same assessment may take place, at the same date and time, in more than one room.
-The start time and end time are not in the dataset but given the fact that they are important fields, they are added in the database structure.
-A type of assessment may or may not require a projector and/or computers.
-The attendance of each student in each assessment modality of the course in which the student is enrolled will be recorded, as well as the grade obtained.
+For each course there are several but well-defined evaluation types (exam_names).
+Evaluations will occur each one of them on a specific date and time(start time and end time), but the same evaluation can take place, and at the same time, in more than one room for different students.
+An evaluation type might require or not a projector and/or computers.
+Attendance of each student for each evaluation type of a course ,in which the student is enrolled, will be recorded and the grade achieved as well.

 ---
 The project is composed by the following steps: